Matthew Perry: 'My Life Has A Lot More Meaning Now'

 Matthew Perry shared his experience of drug abuse with officials in Washington, D.C. this week as he testified in support of specialist courts to deal with addicts.

-The former Friends star, who spent years battling an addiction to prescription pills, travelled to the capital to give evidence in favor of schemes to deal with non-violent criminal offenders with drug and alcohol problems.
+The Go On star, who spent years battling an addiction to prescription pills, travelled to the capital to give evidence in favor of schemes to deal with non-violent criminal offenders with drug and alcohol problems.

 Perry addressed the House Appropriations Subcommittee on Commerce, Justice, Science and Related Agencies on Thursday and insisted drug courts are vital to help deal with the problem of addiction.
 He said, "Drug courts are the single most effective program for curing serious drug addicts for life-long recovery."